 6. Immediate Family Member: a spouse, parent, brother, sister, or child of the person, or an individual to whom that person stands in loco parentis (in place of a parent); or any other person living in the household of that person and related to that person by blood or marriage.

-HACC will notify landlords and Section 8 participants of the protections provided by VAWA during termination proceedings, Landlord and client briefings, and available information from HACC staff.
+HACC will notify landlords and HCVparticipants of the protections provided by VAWA during termination proceedings, Landlord and client briefings, and available information from HACC staff.

-Section 8 participants requesting protection from termination or eviction for incidents of actual or threatened domestic violence, dating violence or stalking must complete, sign and submit HUD Form 50066 within 14 business days of notification of the termination or eviction.
+HCVparticipants requesting protection from termination or eviction for incidents of actual or threatened domestic violence, dating violence or stalking must complete, sign and submit HUD Form 50066 within 14 business days of notification of the termination or eviction.

 Terminating HACC HAP payments